All Episodes

 Do you have any guilt over what you did?

-I absolutely do not, because we had to bring America to a sobering moment to say I'm conservative, damn it, and I'm proud of it, and I want conservative policy.
+I absolutely do not because we had to bring America to a sobering moment to say, I'm conservative, dammit, and I'm proud of it, and I want conservative political policy.

-You think that your vote, which helped elect this disaster, you think your vote ultimately has saved America by educating and informing enough Americans exactly what they're gonna get with guys like Obama and the rest of the Democrat Party.
+You think that your vote, which helped elect this disaster, you think your vote ultimately has saved America by educating and informing enough Americans exactly what they're going to get with guys like Obama and the rest of the Democrat Party.

 Is that what you think?